 Repeating a Course

-- The course was originally taken at another school.
+- the course was originally taken at Cal Poly before Fall 1987

-- The course was originally taken before Fall 1987.
+- the course was originally taken at another institution

-If any of the above exceptions exist, a REPEAT PETITION is required and must be submitted to the Office of the Registrar by the seventh week of the term in which you are repeating the course.
+If any of the above exceptions exist, a Repeat Petition for grade Forgiveness is required and must be submitted to the Office of the Registrar by the seventh week of the term in which you are repeating the course.
 If more than 16 units are repeated, the two grades will be averaged.

 Course Repeats with Grade Forgiveness